signalflowsean/Musical-Geometry/README.md

 ### Voice-Leading Size
 *Precise measurement is not practical: we'll define what is reasonable*
 1. It should depend only on *how far* the individual voices move, with larger motion leading to large voice leadings;
 2. it should judge voice leadings with *voice crossings* to be larger ( or at the very least, no smaller)
+*Generally: smaller amounts of motion in more voices is preferred as apposed to larger amounts of motion in fewer voices.*

+**Implications**
+* The more evenly a chord divides the octave, the smaller the voice leadings to irs various transpositions
+* E and Ab major triads can be linked to the C major traid by smaller voice leadings than any other major triads